Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Introduction

-Superconducting magnetic levitation experiments require superconducting traps that generate magnetic field distributions that are capable of levitating superconducting particles.
-As a superconducting particle is a perfect diamagnet, the traps require a local magnetic field minimum accompanied by a field gradient for achieving stable levitation \cite{frog}.
-For the cases we consider, the levitated particles and the associated traps have dimensions on the order of micrometers.
-Such micrometer-sized traps can be fabricated using standard techniques developed for superconducting thin films, as we exemplify using thin films of Nb \cite{pekola}.
+We consider levitation of superconducting particles in the Meissner state, inspired by Refs.\cite{SClevitation,ringlevitation,pino_-chip_2018}.
+Their stable levitation requires traps that generate a local magnetic field minimum accompanied by a field gradient \cite{frog}.
 Superconducting chip-based trap structures have already been developed in the context of atom optics for trapping atomic clouds on top of superconducting chips \cite{nirrengarten_realization_2006,fortagh_magnetic_2007,dikovsky_superconducting_2009,bernon_manipulation_2013}.
 However, in contrast to trapped atomic clouds, a levitated particle has a finite extent and, thus, requires accounting for its volume and the finite magnetic field penetration in the levitated object such that trap properties can be accurately predicted.
-Analytical formulas exist for idealized geometries, such as for a diamagnetic sphere in a quadrupole field \cite{SClevitation} or in a field of four parallel wires \cite{pino_-chip_2018}, for a superconducting sphere in a quadrupole field \cite{hofer_analytic_2019}, for a diamagnetic ring in a quadrupole field \cite{carles_2020} or can be derived for symmetric geometries and diamagnetic objects using the image method \cite{lin_theoretical_2006}.
-However, in the general case when considering realistic trap geometries of reduced symmetry, trap wires of finite extent or arbitrary shapes of the levitated particle, analytical formulas do not exist and one has to resort to modeling using finite-element methods (FEM).
+Analytical formulas exist for idealized geometries, such as for levitation of a perfect diamagnetic sphere in a quadrupole field \cite{SClevitation} or in a field of four parallel wires \cite{pino_-chip_2018}, for a superconducting sphere in a quadrupole field \cite{hofer_analytic_2019}, for a perfect diamagnetic ring in a quadrupole field \cite{carles_2020} or can be derived for symmetric geometries and perfect diamagnetic objects using the image method \cite{lin_theoretical_2006}.
+However, in the general case when considering realistic three-dimensional trap geometries with reduced symmetry, trap wires of finite extent or arbitrary shapes of the levitated particle, analytical formulas do not exist and one has to resort to modeling using finite-element methods (FEM).

-In this work, we use FEM-based simulations to calculate trap parameters, such as trap stability, frequency and levitation height, for realistic superconducting chip-based trap geometries capable of levitating superconducting particles of different shape and size.
-We further demonstrate the fabrication of superconducting trap architectures using thin Nb films, the fabrication of ring or cylinder-shaped Nb particles and the selection of spherical Pb particles from commercially available Pb powder.